Cap-go/website/content/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 You can think of it as "web-like" agility of side-loading updates as soon as they are available.

-Moreover, it provides rollbacks if the new update crashed the app
+Moreover, it provides rollbacks if the new update crashes the app

 ## How does it work?

-Capgo keeps your app's JavaScript bundle in sync with the Capgo server, and every time the user opens the app it checks with the Capgo server if a new update is available to the bundle.
-And of course, it comes with tons of awesome configuration which can help you fine-tune your user's experience.
+Capgo keeps your app's JavaScript bundle in sync with the Capgo server, and every time the user opens the app, it checks with the Capgo server if a new update is available to the bundle.
+And of course, it comes with tons of awesome configurations which can help you fine-tune your user's experience.

-I use Capgo in all my projects I build that allow me to put less time in the App Store review process.
+I use Capgo in all my projects I build.
+That allows me to put less time in the App Store review process.

 You can read more about it [here](https://capgo.app).